Nissan Altima years to avoid — most common problems

 Many Nissan Altima owners have complained about transmission problems, claiming that the CVT slows down the throttle and causes shuddering or jerking while speeding up.
 In some cases, the transmission of the Altima completely failed.

 Some transmission parts may need to be replaced if the transmission is damaged.
 In the worst-case scenario, you may have to replace the transmission entirely.
-In this case, it’s not a surprise if the CVT transmission problems lead to a complete transmission rebuild.
+In this case, it’s not surprising that the CVT transmission problems lead to a complete transmission rebuild.

-Nissan Altimas with the 3.5-liter V6 engine frequently leaks oil from the cooler o-ring.
+Nissan Altimas with the 3.5-liter V6 engine frequently leak oil from the cooler o-ring.
 If the leak persists, the engine will begin to make strange noises as the oil pressure level drops.
+It’s just one of the many engine issues that this car had, mostly through its second and third generations.

 You may need to replace the o-ring or the entire oil cooler, depending on the severity of the leak.
 Use extreme caution when removing or replacing the oil filter to avoid damaging the cooler’s seal.